 Only ASIANetwork Institutional Member colleges and universities are eligible.
 Please visit our membership benefits page for information on how to join ASIANetwork.
 Membership must be maintained throughout the duration of the grant.
 Current and previous recipients of other ASIANetwork-administered grants are eligible to apply.

-The Embodied Learning about Asia program facilitates immersive, engaged learning through well-planned, shorter-term projects that bring students into direct contact with individuals who embody expertise or forms of knowledge, skill, or experience derived from an Asian cultural
+The Embodied Learning about Asia program facilitates immersive, engaged learning through well-planned, shorter-term projects that bring students into direct contact with individuals who embody expertise or forms of knowledge, skill, or experience derived from an Asian cultural context.

 The program aims to make Asian Studies more visible and to foster cultural understanding and inclusive, participatory learning by enabling students to engage first-person (experiential and reflective), second person (dialogical), and third-person (academic and scholarly) perspectives.
-Relevant activities would include contextual observation, participatory practicums and tutorials, and experiential guidance from a practitioner, to be complemented by dialogue, reading and discussion with mentoring faculty, and reflective writing about the learning process and the
+Relevant activities would include contextual observation, participatory practicums and tutorials, and experiential guidance from a practitioner, to be complemented by dialogue, reading and discussion with mentoring faculty, and reflective writing about the learning process and the knowledge gained.

 Possible examples of fundable projects, drawing upon available campus and community resources, might center upon any of the following endeavors: